SoftwareEngineeringToolDemos/FSE-2012-SANDO/build-vm/README.md

 #### Note:
  -  The Virtual Machine will take a long time as it installs windows, wait for the "vagrant up" command to complete as it provisions the VM for use.
- -  Default VM Login Credentials:
+ -  Default VM Login Credentials (if asked):
       user: `vagrant`
       password: `vagrant`
  -  The license of the windows is updated by the [owner](https://atlas.hashicorp.com/modernIE/boxes/w7-ie11) of the box